KatarinaNeskovic/restaurants-overview/README.md

 ## Assumptions

-1. The *name* property of objects in the *cuisines* array also returns 'Low Delivery Fee', 'Deals' and/or 'Collect stamps' for some objects, which seems unrelated to other *name* properties such as 'Noodles', 'Chinese' or 'Halal' that directly refer to food.
-I assumed they are nevertheless all required to be displayed as part of the requested data point *cuisines*.
+1. The _name_ property of objects in the _cuisines_ array also returns 'Low Delivery Fee', 'Deals' and/or 'Collect stamps' for some objects, which seems unrelated to other _name_ properties such as 'Noodles', 'Chinese' or 'Halal' that directly refer to food.
+I assumed they are nevertheless all required to be displayed as part of the requested data point _cuisines_.

-2. For the *rating* object I assumed only the *starRating* property should be displayed.
+2. For the _rating_ object I assumed only the _starRating_ property should be displayed.

-3. For the *address* object, I assumed that the *location* property should also be displayed.
+3. For the _address_ object, I assumed that the _location_ property should also be displayed.

 ## Improvement potential

 1. Sorting: The list of restaurants could be displayed according to the starRating - from highest to lowest.
 Alternatively, the restaurants could also be displayed in the alphabetical order.

 2. Filtering: Adding an option to filter restaurants by criteria such as

 - specific food type (i.e 'pizza')
 - offering deals
 - rating above a certain number etc.

 3. UI:

-- Adding clipboard functionality to each card, so the user can copy data to clipboard
+- Adding clipboard functionality to each card, so the user can easily copy data
 - Adding a short animation on load so users know data is being fetched and not missing